Cannabis is commonly used for treating chronic nausea, vomiting caused by chemotherapy and severe nausea caused by HIV and AIDS treatments.

 Research on cannabis and nausea

-One of the first studies on this topic was published in 1975, when a group of researchers looked deep into THC’s antiemetic effects in 20 cancer patients receiving chemotherapy.
+One of the first studies on this topic was published in 1975, when a group of researchers looked deeper into THC’s antiemetic effects in 20 cancer patients that were on chemotherapy.
 (1)

-They were more than surprised to see that all 20 participants felt immediate relief after receiving a dose of THC.
+All 20 participants reported immediate relief after receiving a dose of THC.

 Many newer studies had to prove this over and over again, in order to convince the general public that cannabis works wonders for nausea.
 (2)